ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-03-02-outsourcing-project-us-customer-hired-30-developers-from-russia-and-got-the-success.md

 Hearing that a US Client hires 20, 30, 50 and even 100 IT specialists from Russia, Belarus or other countries of the CIS and Eastern Europe is not surprising anymore.

-Nevertheless, when a Client makes the decision about where to hire developers: should they be inhouse developers, developers from local companies, or outsource developers from Russia; there are always doubts and questions “how not to miscalculate?”, “how to find reliable ones?”, “who can lead me to success?”.
+Nevertheless, when a Client makes the decision about where to hire developers: should they be inhouse developers, developers from local companies, or outsource developers from Russia; there are always doubts and questions "how not to miscalculate?", "how to find reliable ones?", "who can lead me to success?".

 Our case will tell you the story of [our Client](https://www.youtube.com/watch?v=LbpHL8fkbhs&ab_channel=ISSArt%2CLLC) who outsourced, what challenges they faced and how they found the solutions.
 We will also share our 4 insights that helped the Client to succeed – develop a high-class IT project and become an official partner of a transnational company.
 [We are](https://issart.com/) extremely proud of this project because we managed to put together a top-notch team, create flawless processes and help the Client reach their goal.